-Deciding where to stay in Bali in 2019?
-From stunning resorts and cute beach hotels to budget hostels, this accommodation guide will help you pick your dream accommodation.
+Deciding where to stay in Bali this year?
+From stunning resorts and cute beach hotels to budget hostels, this handy guide will help you pick your dream accommodation.

 Head to Nusa Dua or Jimbaran Bay for dreamy honeymoon resorts.
 Towns like Canggu are great for surfing, food and relaxation.
-Meanwhile Kuta is still THE place to go for the biggest parties on the island.
+Meanwhile Kuta is still THE best area to stay in Bali for the biggest parties on the island.
 Seminyak is youthful, with cool brunch spots, beach bars and stylish hotels.

 Meanwhile, Ubud offers a more relaxed way of life, with yoga classes, trips to temples and days out exploring the rice paddies and forests.
 Or venture further north or west and you’ll wave bye bye to lots of the tourists, and truly connect with nature.